Evaluating Uplift Modeling under Structural Biases: Insights into Metric Stability and Model Robustness: Introduction

 \textbf{Contributions.} Despite the prevalence of structural biases in online marketing data, their impact on model reliability and metric validity in uplift modeling has received little attention.
 In this paper, we prioritize establishing a systematic understanding of uplift model and metric robustness under real-world marketing biases, rather than introducing novel methodologies.
 Our goal is to deliver actionable insights into existing tools, addressing a critical need in uplift modeling research to facilitate reliable deployment in practice and inspire future work on bias-resilient evaluation metrics.
 Specifically, our contributions are threefold:

-\textbf{(1)} We conduct a comprehensive analysis for the complex interplay between data biases and uplift modeling.
-We discuss inherent challenges within marketing contexts posed by selection bias, spillover effects, measurement error, and hidden confounding, and provide empirical evidence on their separate and combined impacts on uplift model training and evaluation.
+\textbf{(1)} We conduct a comprehensive analysis of the complex interplay between data biases and uplift modeling.
+We discuss inherent challenges within marketing contexts posed by selection bias, spillover effects, measurement error, and hidden confounding, and provide empirical evidence on their separate impacts on uplift model training and evaluation.

 \textbf{(2)} We propose desiderata for experimental design that disentangle bias effects in uplift benchmarks.
-We advocate for controlled semi-synthetic environments that simulate realistic marketing scenarios, incorporate tunable bias parameters for isolated and combined analysis, and explore interactions between biases, targeting fractions, uplift learners, and evaluation metrics.
+We advocate for controlled semi-synthetic environments that simulate realistic marketing scenarios, incorporate tunable bias parameters for isolated analysis, and explore interactions between biases, targeting fractions, uplift learners, and evaluation metrics.
 Our findings highlight the need for a more careful task-dependent experimental design with adequate targeting fractions and evaluation metrics to select targeting strategies in biased scenarios.

-\textbf{(3)} We gain important insights into the robustness of the uplift model and evaluation metrics through our comprehensive empirical investigations.
+\textbf{(3)} We gain important insights into the robustness of uplift models and evaluation metrics through our comprehensive empirical investigations.
 Specifically, we conclude that (i) our results demonstrate a divergence between uplift targeting and prediction, where proficiency in one task does not guarantee success in the other; (ii) while many models exhibit inconsistent performance across diverse biases, TARNet shows notable robustness, suggesting that its structural separation of potential outcome modeling provides valuable insights for designing resilient architectures; (iii) the stability of evaluation metrics is linked to their mathematical alignment with the population-level causal operator, indicating that ATE-approximating metrics yield more consistent model rankings under structural data imperfections.